Advice For a Graduate: 10 Tips

 This post may contain affiliate links.
 Feel free to view my disclosure here.

 For a lot of college seniors, May is a great month.
 They have the opportunity to walk across that stage and get their degree.
 The years of hard work have finally paid off.
 You are now a college graduate!
 Be proud of yourself.
-This is a very important time in your life.
-Today’s post will feature advice for a graduate.
+This is a significant time in your life.
+Today’s post will feature advice for the graduate.
 I wish I had a list back in 2008 when I graduated.
 I damn sure needed it.

 Things Get Real

 This might sound cliché, but it is the truth.
-Things really do get real now.
+Things do get real now.
 You’re a college graduate, and you’re officially an adult.
-There are a lot of decisions that you have to make now such as your living arrangements.
-If you went to school in another city do you stay there or go home?
+There are a lot of decisions that you have to make now, such as your career or living arrangements.
+If you go to school in another city, do you stay there or go home?
 If you stay there, do you have an apartment yet?
 Will you have a roommate?
 Will the bills be in your name?
 Do you have the money if you need to put down a deposit?
-Those are just a few of the questions that new grads should ask themselves.
+Those are just a few questions that new grads should ask themselves.

 Student Loans

-If you took out student loans, they will need to be repaid.
-Around November you should get your first statement from your lender.
-Do not look at that bill and throw it away.
-I know everyone isn’t able to make that first payment, but at least try to work with them.
-Most loan companies will allow you to get a deferment or forbearance if you are having financial difficulties.
+If you take out student loans, they will need to be repaid.
+You should get your first statement from your student loan lender about six months after you graduate.
+Do not look at that statement and throw it away.
+I know everyone isn’t able or ready to make that first payment, but at least try to work with them.
+Most loan companies will allow you to get a deferment or forbearance if you have financial difficulties.
 There is nothing wrong with having to do that.
 I’ve done it before.
-Just make sure you start applying something to the student loan, though.
+Just make sure you start paying something on the student loan, though.

-If you want to possibly lower your payment or your interest rate, you should consider refinancing your student loans.
+It would help if you considered refinancing your student loans to lower your payment or interest rate.
 There are many lenders out there to choose from.
-I refinanced my student loans with Earnest.
-I was able to get a lower interest rate, and my payment was lowered by 28 bucks.
-If you are approved for the new loan, Earnest will give you a $200 bonus.
+I refinanced my private student loans with Earnest.
+I got a lower interest rate, and my payment was $28 cheaper.
+Earnest will give you a $200 bonus if you are approved for the new loan.

 You Have The College Degree But…

-You have the college degree, but now you don’t have a full-time job.
+You have a college degree, but what if you don’t have a full-time job yet?
+Many students don’t have full-time employment once they graduate.
+Don’t let that bother you.
 You will eventually get it if you keep applying.
-In the meantime don’t be too arrogant or uppity to work a $9 – $10 an hour job.
+In the meantime, don’t be too arrogant or uppity to work an hourly job for $11- $12.
 Any money coming in to help you pay those bills off is good.
-Remember that the $9-$10 job is only temporary.
+Remember that the $11-$12 job is only temporary.
 Better days will be coming soon.
-As you earn enough professional experience, you can demand higher salary rate when you move to another job.
-Another path you can take to work your rate up is to take a masters degree.
-There are online courses available while you keep your day job such as masters degree or doctorate degree whichever is applicable to you.
+As you earn enough professional experience, you can demand a higher salary when moving to another job.
+Another way to improve your rate is to go for a master’s degree.
+You should be able to take online courses while you keep your day job, such as a master’s degree or doctorate, whichever applies to you.

 Don’t Become A Career Student

-Don’t just keep going to school if you don’t know what you want to do.
+Only keep going to school if you know what you want to do.
 Getting multiple degrees and having a plan is one thing, but staying in school because you’re trying to keep your loans deferred or because you’re lost in life is another thing.
 Being a career student makes you have more debt.
 Eventually, you will have to graduate and do something with your life.

 Make An Impact At Your New Job